Star Trek: Picard producer says season 2 planning is still in early stages

 He continued: “In that sense, we just finished charting a journey for season one, and we are setting off to chart a journey for season two and we know just about as much as we knew when Michael wrote that document!”

-Stewart will likely be joined by fellow franchise veterans Brent Spiner (Knowledge), Jeri Ryan (Seven of 9), Jonathan Frakes (Will Riker) and Marina Sirtis (Deanna Troi), in addition to new forged additions Santiago Cabrera (Cristobal ‘Chris’ Rios), Isa Briones (Dahj), Alison Capsule (Dr Agnes Jurati), Harry Treadaway (Narek) and Michelle Hurd (Raffi Musiker).
+Stewart will probably be joined by fellow franchise veterans Brent Spiner (Knowledge), Jeri Ryan (Seven of 9), Jonathan Frakes (Will Riker) and Marina Sirtis (Deanna Troi), in addition to new solid additions Santiago Cabrera (Cristobal ‘Chris’ Rios), Isa Briones (Dahj), Alison Tablet (Dr Agnes Jurati), Harry Treadaway (Narek) and Michelle Hurd (Raffi Musiker).

 Star Trek: Picard launches on Friday 24th January on Amazon Prime Video